Accessibility for all: Helping people connect with who and what matters most

 Understanding the costs involved in a transplant and exploring financial assistance options, including how to fundraise, are your first steps to dealing with the financial burden of a kidney transplant.

-According to a Milliman Research Report, the estimated total cost of a kidney transplant in 2020 before insurance is $442,500 in the United States.
+According to a Milliman Research Report, the estimated cost of a kidney transplant in 2020 before insurance is $442,500 in the United States.
 The cost breakdown is as follows.

 There are a variety of costs involved with a kidney transplant.
 In fact, just joining the transplant waiting list can be an expense: many transplant centers have a policy in place that requires patients to prove that they have the financial capability to proceed with the kidney transplant process before they can be listed.